mstksg/inCode/copy/entries/monad-plus-1.md

 This article attempts to explain as much special Haskell syntax as possible, for readers not familiar with Haskell.
-Nevertheless, this article is written for someone with a somewhat fuzzy idea of monads and a sorta maybe basic understanding of functional programming principles.
+Nevertheless, this article is written for someone with a somewhat fuzzy idea of monads and a sorta maybe basic understanding of functional programming principles, but who might be more familiar with imperative or object oriented languages like Java or C++.
 That being said, if you ever run into anything you can't understand, feel free to either read the articles above, give [Learn You A Haskell][lyah] a quick read, or leave a comment --- I'd love to answer your questions or hear your responses!

 [lyah]: http://learnyouahaskell.com/